A one night creative event where artists take over the campus at the American Film Institute. Created for the Gilga Internship Application.

 Coordinate with campus security for extended hours, building access, and any fire safety requirements for installations using lighting or electronics.
 Get the right protocols in place so the school feels confident saying yes.

 I don't want AFI After Dark to be a one-off.
-I want it to become the thing people look forward to every term — the night the campus becomes something different, and we all remember why we came here in the first place.
+I want it to become the thing people look forward to every semester - the night the campus becomes something different, and we all remember why we came here in the first place.

 Drag the lights around and make something cool!